-This kind of thinking, of course, causes great psychological damage to people who, with good intentions, try to be loving, kind, and help to everyone.
+This kind of thinking, of course, causes great psychological harm to people who, with good intentions, try to be loving, kind, and helpful to everyone.
 Be overheard “bragging” about your good works and Sanctified Sally or Pastor Blowhard will most certainly rebuke you for taking credit for what Jesus did.
 Evangelicals are beaten coming and going when it comes to good works.
 They are reminded of the fact that the Bible says, faith without works is dead and work while it is yet day, for the night is coming when no man can work.
-Congregants are cajoled over their lack of devotion and commitment to Jesus and their lack of shining-in-the-light-of-day good works.
+Congregants are reproached over their lack of devotion and commitment to Jesus and their lack of shining-in-the-light-of-day good works.
 And what happens when they change their ways and start working day and night in Jesus’ vineyard?
 They are warned about taking credit for their works or finding satisfaction in helping others.
 Pastor Blowhard thunders from the pulpit, Jesus alone deserves all the praise, honor, and glory for our good works.
 Without him, our works are but filthy rags.

 Is it any wonder so many Evangelicals are downright discouraged and depressed?
 Being told over and over that one is a worthless piece of shit and that one’s life is n-o-t-h-i-n-g without Jesus is sure to ruin any thoughts of self-esteem.
-Pastors frequently remind congregants that the Bible commands them to deny self, to take up their crosses and follow Jesus.
+Pastors frequently remind congregants that the Bible commands them to deny themselves, take up their crosses, and follow Jesus.
 It is this notion of denying self that lies at the root of so much of the damage done by Evangelical preachers.
 Self is viewed as something that must be crucified, put to death.
-The Apostle Paul repeatedly told first century Christians of the importance of crucifying the flesh.
+The Apostle Paul repeatedly told first-century Christians of the importance of crucifying the flesh.
 Paul also talked about Christians presenting their bodies as living sacrifices to God.
 This thinking has led countless Evangelicals to deny themselves not only material gain, but normal, healthy human emotions.

 Did your pastor or other church leaders use Isaiah 64:6 as a weapon to destroy your self-worth and good works?
 If so, please share your thoughts in the comment section.